aws/aws-cdk-rfcs/text/0340-firehose-l2.md

   }
   ```

-- `DeliveryStreamProps` -- configuration for creating a `DeliveryStream`
+- `DeliveryStreamProps` -- configuration for defining a `DeliveryStream`

   ```ts
   interface DeliveryStreamProps {